I stumbled across your site about 6 weeks ago and read

-Sometimes we can climb fast, other times more slow, and every
+Sometimes we can climb fast, other times slower, and every once

-once in a while we may even need to descend slightly, or rest,
+in a while, we may even need to descend slightly, or rest, in

-in order to climb to a higher level.
-Many years ago, I used to
+order to climb to a higher level.
+Many years ago, I used to make

-make a similar analogy with a frog jumping across a pond on lily
+similar analogy with a frog jumping across a pond on lily pads

-pads in a zig zag pattern, but for some reason it did not seem
+in a zigzag pattern, but for some reason, it did not seem to

 Even with these systematic deviations, do not stray too far